CBHX 2400 Clinical Bioethics

 Clinical Bioethics-1) Describe the professional obligation individual physicians have to society.
 2) Evaluate the benefits/limits of altruism in healthcare.

-Clinical Bioethics-1) Create and implement a plan to resolve an ethically problematic situation students have encountered during their clinical rotations.
-2) Reflect on the ethical resolution plan in small group discussion and in a paper.
+Clinical Bioethics-1) Create and implement a plan to resolve an ethically problematic situations.
+2) Design and defend an ethical resolution plan in small group discussion and in a paper.

 PH 1 - Systems Based Practice and Population Health